Skip to main content

 With those goals in mind, the architecture is:

-Clients will make a single request and receive the values of all evaluated Feature Flags for a given context.
+Usually, clients will make a single request and receive the values of all evaluated Feature Flags for a given context.
+The client uses a belt and suspenders approach for reliability, so if the "belt" request isn't timely, we'll fall back to the "suspenders" endpoint.

-Multiple requests only happen if you change the attributes of a context and re-initialize the client.
+If you change the attributes of a context and re-initialize the client, we'll re-fetch the flags for that context.

 {